-- That the unit thumb screw threads are in good shape to allow a secure installment on a stable surface.
+- Make certain that the unit thumb screw threads are in good shape to allow a secure installment on a stable surface.

 When you bring this new purchase home, you should first disassemble it for a good cleaning in hot soapy water.
 Ensure that you dry it thoroughly.
 A hair dryer can even help with drying the inside completely.
 And you're ready to go!

 The operation is rather simple.
 Clamp securely to a sturdy table or counter, insert the auger, cutter head, grinding plate of choice and lock everything in with the collar.
-I prefer using the coarse (larger holes) grinding plate first, and repeating the process with the fine (smaller holes) plate.
-It may also be necessary to process a third time, this helps to really tenderize the meat or fish.
+I prefer using the coarse (larger holes) grinding plate first and repeating the process with the fine (smaller holes) plate.
+It may also be necessary to process a third time; this helps to tenderize the meat or fish.